Every theory is eventually of presheaf type: A completeness theorem

 \section{A completeness theorem}

 This section motivates the definition of a $\kappa $-Grothendieck-topology, i.e.~the correct notion of compatibility between covers and $<\kappa $-limits.
 Its content is a completeness theorem: if a $\kappa $-lex category $\mathcal{C}$ has $\leq \kappa $-big Hom-sets then given a $\leq \kappa $-big collection $E$ of extremal epimorphic families interacting well with $<\kappa $-limits, there is a jointly conservative set of $\mathcal{C}\to \mathbf{Set}$ $\kappa $-lex $E$-preserving functors.
 As an application we give a Rasiowa-Sikorski-like result for sufficiently distributive lattices.
 (In Section 5 we will present a more general version of the completeness theorem, based on the same idea.)

+We begin with a general remark on the notation, which will also be used in later sections.